selenide/selenide.github.io/documentation/screenshots.md

 }
 ```

-Actually it's rudiment.
-You don't need it, because Selenide does it automatically.

-But if you wish to automatically take screenshot of every test (even succeeded), use the following command:
+To take screenshot of every test (even succeeded), use the following command:

 ```java
 @Rule